Old age: Simulated

 The Macklin Intergenerational Institute conducts Xtreme Aging workshops, as depicted in The New York Times.
 A condensed version was presented on NBC's Today Show and is available online.
 One exercise was to lay out 3 sets of 5 slips of paper.
 On set #1, write your 5 most enjoyed activities; on set #2, write your 5 most valued possessions; on set #3, write your 5 most loved people.
 Then "lose" them one by one, trying to feel each loss, until you have lost them all, as happens in old age.

 Frailty

-Most people in the age range of 60–80 (the years of retirement and early old age), enjoy rich possibilities for a full life, but the condition of frailty distinguished by "bodily failure" and greater dependence becomes increasingly common after that.
+Most people in the age range of 65–79 (the years of retirement and early old age) enjoy rich possibilities for a full life, but the condition of frailty, distinguished by "bodily failure" and greater dependence, becomes increasingly common from around age 80.
 In the United States, hospital discharge data from 2003 to 2011 shows that injury was the most common reason for hospitalization among patients aged 65+.

 Gerontologists note the lack of research regarding and the difficulty in defining frailty.
 However, they add that physicians recognize frailty when they see it.

 A group of geriatricians proposed a general definition of frailty as "a physical state of increased vulnerability to stressors that results from decreased reserves and disregulation in multiple physiological systems".